lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ### The Presenter as UseCaseOutput

+**TODO: READ THIS and organize vs Presenter section.**

 The Presenter's second responsibility is to process the data received via UseCaseOutput.
-The Presenter decides whether to send the data on to the ViewController via the PresenterOutput or on to the Router via a RouterDelegate.
-Note that in VIPER, the purpose of the RouterDelegate is the same as that of a ViewControllerDelegate under the standard architecture.
+The Presenter decides whether to send the data on to the ViewController via the PresenterOutput

-When sending data on via the PresenterOutput, the Presenter must convert it to a format that is convenient for display by the ViewController.
-When sending data on to the RouterDelegate, the Presenter  passes it on unconverted.
+Before sending data on via the PresenterOutput, the Presenter must convert it to a format that is convenient for display by the ViewController.

-Remember that the UseCase must not pass Entities to the Presenter via the UseCaseOutput.
-The UseCaseOutput should contain only immutable values or immutable structs of values.

-Data that is passed to PresenterOutput is called a ViewModel.
+The data that is passed to the PresenterOutput is called a ViewModel.
 In the case of repeating data the Presenter holds the ViewModel structures and delivers them via an index method call.
 ViewModels are immutable.

 I find it is a good practice to create one UseCaseOutput protocol for each event.
 When the number of use cases that a scene supports becomes large, the number of methods on a single output protocol becomes even larger.
 It becomes really hard to tell at a glance which methods are used by what events.
 Your code become really organized when you place the implementation of each output protocol in it's own extension.

 ### The ViewController as PresenterOutput

+**TODO: READ THIS and organize vs ViewController section.**

 The ViewController has one other VIPER responsibility: set the data, which is obtained from the Presenter, into the Views.

-The ViewController obtains data in one of two ways, depending on the situation.
+The ViewController obtains data in one of two ways, depending on whether the data is repeating or non-repeating.

-In the case of non-repeating data, the data is sent from the Presenter via a PresenterOutput protocol, either as values or as an immutable struct.
+In the case of non-repeating data, the data is sent from the Presenter via a PresenterOutput protocol, either as individual parameter values or as an immutable struct parameter.
 This data is known as a ViewModel.

 In the case of repeating data, the data is aquired from the Presenter via an indexed accessor method.
 The methods are used by a UITablesViewDataSource or UIPickerDataSource.
 The accessor method returns